Selected as a Star Product of 2014 by Astronomy Magazine.

-INTRODUCTORY PRICE FOR LIMITED TIME!!!
+INTRODUCTORY PRICE FOR LIMITED TIME!
 Note: The image shows the front OCS-A45 optic as well as the spacer tubes and our patented Power Switch system.
-This product includes ONLY the front OCS-A45 Optic in cell and capped with a beautifully machined aluminum engraved dust cover.
+This product includes ONLY the front OCS-A45 Optic in cell, capped with a beautifully machined aluminum engraved dust cover.

 Recommended For All Dobs

 Wow!
 So many users of new large FAST dobs have asked if I could make a full aperture OCS Lens that would grab peripheral rays to the max.
 Well, this optic is not only of super optical quality, fully multi-coated and the same focal length as our lowest power OCS optic but it is 45mm clear aperture.
 You can see from the photo that we could not make it any larger!
 We do need to house it in a beautiful precision anodized cell and it still must enter a 2" focuser.
 Because this optical lens transfers the image plane through the light path of the binoviewer and is of a very low power in order to keep magnifications to the minimum, the lens needs to be set inside of the focal plane more deeply than say a single eyepiece.
 Therefore, a converging cone of light formed by your primary mirror and redirected by your sceondary is still wide when the OCS Optic receives it.
 The fact is that the larger the clear aperture of this lens, the more efficient it is at capturing those exterior rays.